shubh-1909/-active-site-residue-explorer/README.md

 ## 📜 License

-Licensed under the MIT License.
+This project is licensed under the MIT License.